 I'm behind in my mortgage payments, and the bank started a foreclosure on my home a few weeks ago.
 I went out of town for a while and came home to find notices on my home that the place has been "winterized."

 Can the bank do this to my house while it's in foreclosure even though I still live there?
 What should I do?

-No. While the bank has the legal right to winterize the home if you've abandoned the place—that is, permanently moved out—it shouldn't winterize the house if you still live there.
+No. While the bank has the legal right to winterize the home if you've abandoned the place (you've permanently moved out), it shouldn't winterize the house if you still live there.

 Call your mortgage servicer and let it know that you still live in the home.
 The servicer handles property preservation matters, like winterizing the property, on behalf of the bank that owns the loan.
-To figure out who your servicer is, look at your monthly mortgage payment coupon.
 The servicer should arrange to have someone come out to de-winterize the home, but this might take some time.

 If you can't wait for the servicer to send someone out, you can hire a company to de-winterize the home, or you can do it yourself.
 Look online to find step-by-step instructions on how to de-winterize a house.

 By winterizing, the servicer makes sure that a vacant, abandoned home's plumbing can endure a winter freeze.
 Typically, this means: